Compilation error debian 6.1 (boost package problem)

 I currently have not much time to investigate this error further, but on the next Weekend I can go on with it.

-Updated by Koen Deforche about 10 years ago
+Updated by Koen Deforche over 10 years ago

 - Status changed from New to InProgress